Seamus1026/payment_intents_flask/Readme.md

 The server runs on port 5000.
 You can navigate to http://localhost:5000

-Test the webhooks / view successful order log
+**Test the webhooks / view successful order log**

 1. Install the Stripe CLI: see step 1 at https://stripe.com/docs/stripe-cli
-2. Login with your stripe account: stripe login
+2. In the terminal, login with your stripe account: stripe login
-3. Open terminal and run: ./stripe listen --forward-to http://localhost:5000/webhook --events=payment_intent.succeeded --events=payment_intent.payment_failed
+3. Run the following in the terminal: ./stripe listen --forward-to http://localhost:5000/webhook --events=payment_intent.succeeded --events=payment_intent.payment_failed

-Once webhooks are set up, successful orders (and failed payment attempts) will be logged in "fulfillment.txt".
+Once webhooks are set up, subsequent successful test payments (and failed payment attempts) will be logged in "fulfillment.txt".